 As homemakers, a lot of us grossly underestimate the importance of paper work and other home office chores.
 Or maybe we don’t underestimate it…but we hate it.
 So, we think, “Hmmmm, if I ignore that, it will just go away.
 La, la, la!
 I can’t see you!”

 Has that ever really worked?
 It doesn’t work for me.
 If it’s working for you – let me know.
 Ha!
 My kids employ this method on occasion when they’ve made a behemoth mess.
+So to stay organized, supplies like mobile trennwand can be availed.

 I’m such a dork that I actually LOVE Office Day. #dorkalert